dietmarw/USN-LaTeX/README.md

 ### Logos:

-A repository of the offical USN logos in proper vector formats can.
+A repository of the offical USN logos in proper vector formats:
   * [`logos`](logos)

 ## License